The wave equation in the birth of spacetime symmetries: The legacy of Voigt's 1887 paper

 \section{The legacy of Voigt's 1887 paper}

 Some brief reflections could explain the little impact caused by Voigt's 1887 paper among their contemporaries: (I) The main purpose of Voigt's paper was not to propose the ambitious idea of a new theory of space and time but simply to study the propagation of oscillating disturbances through an elastic incompressible medium and deduce the formula for the observed Doppler effect.
 (II) The process of finding a set of transformations that leave invariant the wave equation was not stressed in Voigt's paper as a new and fundamental idea.
 The only four words used by Voigt to justify this invariance were \cite{1}: ``as it must be'' (or ``da ja sein muss'' in the original German version).
 (III) Voigt did not provide any physical interpretation of his non-absolute time: $t'=t-vx/c^2$ nor commented anything about his proposal of the invariant character of the speed of light in inertial frames.
 Apparently, Voigt did not realized the great conceptual importance of his results.
-In connection with Voigt's ideas presented in his 1887 paper, Hsu has pointed \cite{25}: ``If the physicists of the time had been imaginative enough, they might have recognized the potential of these ideas to open up a whole new view of physics.''
+In connection with Voigt's ideas presented in his 1887 paper, Hsu has pointed \cite{20}: ``If the physicists of the time had been imaginative enough, they might have recognized the potential of these ideas to open up a whole new view of physics.''

-In the creation of special relativity, we traditionally find the names of Lorentz, Larmor, Poicar\'e and Einstein.
-They appear to be the main actors.
-Voigt is relegated to being a minor player, in the best of cases.
-But this tradition is not faithful to the history of physics, since Voigt was the first in applying the two postulates of special relativity.
-He deserves a place in textbooks.
-The idea of demanding that the wave equation should not change its form when observed by different inertial frames, was the great conceptual contribution of Voigt, since it opened the gate to the world of physical symmetries.
+We usually find the names of Einstein, Poicar\'e, Lorentz, and Larmor in the creation and development of the special theory relativity.
+Voigt is relegated to be a minor contributor, in the best of cases.
+But this tradition is not faithful to the history of physics, since Voigt seems to have been the first in applying the two postulates of special relativity to the wave equation.
+The idea of demanding that the wave equation should not change its form when observed by different inertial frames was an important conceptual contribution.
 This is the legacy of Voigt's 1887 paper.